-You can verify your installation and collect troubleshooting information by right clicking the HDX RealTime Optimization icon and making selections from the menu.
+You can verify your installation and collect troubleshooting information from your users through the following:

 On Dell Wyse terminals, the log file of an application crash is not saved when the user works in User mode.
 To save crash logs, the user must work in Administrator mode.
 You can find crash logs in MS-RAMDRIVE, which is drive Z by default on Wyse terminals.